 Broadly speaking, omni roasters can be divided into two groups: those who push their espresso extractions and those who pull back on their filter.
 For the former, this might entail a higher shot volume, and a lower water temperature for the latter.

 Many coffee professionals, however, remain skeptical that each coffee has one ideal roast profile.

 “Coffee is too complex for us to assume that one roast is going to work with every piece of equipment,” says John Letoto, head roaster at Houston’s Greenway Coffee.
 “If you’re assuming you can have one roast profile, you’re assuming a lot.”
 Instead, Letoto sees a spectrum of acceptable roasts.

 “Coffee is flexible and dynamic.
-It can be done two different ways, or multiple ways,” he says.
-Although Letoto concedes that some coffees work better with omni-roasts than others, he argues the prevailing conventions for roasting espresso exist for a reason.
+It can be roasted two different ways or multiple ways,” he says.
+Although Letoto concedes that some coffees work better with omni roasts than others, he argues the prevailing conventions for roasting espresso exist for a reason.

-Proponents of omni-roasting, however, see other advantages to their approach.
-In addition to streamlining production, Walker-Watson argues it cuts down on waste as well.
-“As we rest our coffee for a longer period of time after roasting to use it for espresso, we can incorporate any coffee not used for brewed coffee as espresso,” she says.
+Proponents of omni roasting, however, see other advantages to their approach.
+In addition to streamlining production, Walker-Watson argues it also reduces waste.
+“As we rest our coffee for a longer period after roasting to use it for espresso, we can incorporate any coffee not used for brewed coffee as espresso,” she says.
 This also allows for new, unconventional tasting experiences.

-So should lovers of sweet, low-acid espresso be threatened by the omni-roaster movement?
-The complexities of espresso extraction, as well as consumer demand, ensure a continuing place for the espresso roast profile.
-But for many micro-roasters who lack the volume to develop separate roast profiles for different brew methods, omni-roasting presents what may be the only feasible way to offer a single-origin espresso.
+So should lovers of sweet, low-acid espresso be threatened by the omni roaster movement?
+The complexities of espresso extraction and consumer demand ensure a continuing place for the espresso roast profile.
+But for many micro-roasters who lack the volume to develop separate roast profiles for different brew methods, omni roasting presents what may be the only feasible way to offer a single-origin espresso.
 Conventions might exist for a reason, but rules are meant to be broken.